philkwek/ID_assignment2_NatureBuddy/README.md

 ### 27/12/2020
 - Added Live Location Marker to Journey.html so user can see real time location on the map to help them navigate.
+- Added Map to Trip Summary and also added the base HTML and Javascript laywork for Tree Sapling growth Gamification

 ## Credits